They say what’s important – what matters and what doesn’t – and that marks them out.

 In addition to the general duties set out in the Act’s statement of directors’ duties, there are a number of other duties imposed upon directors - for example, under health and safety legislation or by regulatory authorities in relation to publicly traded companies.
 The codified statutory position under the Act is by no means a ‘one-stop shop’ for a full understanding of all directors’ duties.

-Other legislation, such as the Financial Service and Markets Act 2000, the Insolvency Act 1986, the Corporate Manslaughter and Corporate Homicide Act 2007 and the Bribery Act 2010, all impose additional duties.
+Other legislation, such as the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Corporate Manslaughter, Modern Slavery and Bribery Acts, all impose additional duties.
 Breach of other types of regulation, such as those made under health and safety legislation, environmental legislation and data protection, can give rise to both civil and criminal action.

 Directors of companies whose securities are listed on an investment exchange are subject to a further layer of regulation.
 For example, the Listing Rules of the UK Listing Authority impose a number of duties on the directors of a company listed on the Official List and the AIM Rules of the London Stock Exchange have the same effect in relation to that market.
 One requirement of the Listing Rules that is particularly important for such directors is that companies incorporated in the UK with a premium listing of equity shares must include in their annual reports and accounts a statement as to how they have applied the principles of good governance set out in the UK Corporate Governance Code, giving reasons for any non-compliance (frequently referred to as ‘comply or explain’).
-Likewise, since new corporate governance requirements came into effect on 28 September 2018, boards of AIM listed companies have been required to adopt a recognised corporate governance code (typically selecting the QCA Code), explaining how the company complies with it and how it departs from it (together with an explanation of the reasons for any departures from the chosen code).
-Previously, AIM companies had not been required to do this.
+Likewise, boards of AIM listed companies are required to adopt a recognised corporate governance code (typically selecting the QCA Code), explaining how the company complies with it and how it departs from it (together with an explanation of the reasons for any departures from the chosen code).

 Directors of companies in financial difficulties face additional issues and directors of insolvent companies may be found liable for fraudulent or wrongful trading.
 This is a particularly nuanced area for directors to navigate, so where a company is in (or approaching) financial difficulties directors should seek independent legal advice as soon as possible if they are to avoid potential personal liability under insolvency legislation.